-During 2011/12 the Chief Executive was a director of Compass Point Business Services (East Coast) Ltd, by virtue of his position as Chief Executive of the Council.
+Up to his departure on 31 January 2013, the Chief Executive was a director of Compass Point Business Services (East Coast) Ltd, by virtue of his position as Chief Executive of the Council.

 No other material transactions were identified.

 Other Public Bodies